Puffy nipples are quite common, especially among men. However natural and common they may be, many men feel self-conscious about them.

 Hormonal imbalances are a common cause of puffy nipples in men.
 Our body contains the sex hormones testosterone and estrogen.
-Testosterone levels are higher in men and estrogen levels are higher in women.
+Testosterone levels are higher in men and estrogen levels in women.

-High levels of estrogen can cause a growth of the mammary glands, which can lead to puffy nipples in men.
+High estrogen levels can cause a growth of the mammary glands, which can lead to puffy nipples in men.

 Your thyroid may be overactive and produce too much thyroid hormone, which leads to hyperthyroidism.
 People who suffer from this condition may have problems with swollen breasts.
 Hyperthyroidism can disrupt your hormones and cause fat growth in the body.